interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 In this case, the parent node already knows the address of the child node, so the routing is a truism.
 The parent node knows when to transfer ILP packets to the child node, and the child node transfers ILP packets basically to the parent node because it is the gateway to the other addresses for the child node.

-On the other hand, in a `Peer` and `Peer` relation, the two nodes have different addresses respectively, and the further connected addresses are unclear.
+On the other hand, in a `Peer` to `Peer` relation, the two nodes have different addresses respectively, and the further connected addresses are unclear.
 So in this case, it is generally helpful to configure to exchange routing information each other.

 Conclusively, the following is the general configuration of nodes depending on the relations.
-- `Peer` and `Peer`
+- `Peer` to `Peer`
   - Configured to exchange routing information.
   - Does send route control requests and route update requests that are explained later in the [Requests](#requests) section.
-- `Parent` and `Child`
+- `Parent` to `Child`
   - Configured **NOT** to exchange routing information.
   - Does **NOT** send route control requests and route update requests.
   - That said, the nodes MAY be configured to exchange routing information for some specific situations.